vesterheim/vesterheim.github.io/_posts/2015-09-27-baltic-crossing.markdown

 The band members are Ian Stephenson from the U.K. on guitar and button accordion; Andy May from the U.K. on Northumbrian bagpipes and piano; Esko Järvelä from Finland on five-stringed violin; Antti Järvelä from Finland on mandolin and double bass; and Kristian Bugge from Denmark on violin.
 Wherever they meet, at least one member must cross the Baltic Sea.

-Learn more about Baltic Crossing [here](http://balticcrossing.sailsofsilver.com), and get ready for this fantastic show!
+Learn more about Baltic Crossing [here](http://balticcrossing.sailsofsilver.com).